ryanicle/ccard/README.md

 # CreditCardApp
 This project is written in Ruby on Rails.
+It was developed with the following:

+ - Ruby 2 and above
+ - Rails 4.2.1
+ - SQLite

 ## Install gems
 Run `bundle install`